teamtomo/teamtomo-site-archive/teamtomo/contributing/git_guide.md

 Your contribution should now be present on your GitHub page.
-To propose merging your contribution into the main project, go to your version of the project on GitHub and click the `Compare & pull request button`.
+To propose merging your contribution into the main project, go to your version of the project on GitHub and click the `Compare & pull request` button.
 Make sure that you are "Comparing across forks" and that the repository on the left is `teamtomo/teamtomo.github.io:master`, while the one on the right is `<your-username>/teamtomo.github.io:<my-contribution>`.

 Then, fill in some information about your contribution and click `Create pull request`.